 And [he] chose that all Frisians freemen were, the born and the unborn, as long as the wind blows from the clouds, and the world stands, and with this choice they want to be the king’s high men.

 At the beginning of the High Middle Ages, the southern coastal zone of the North Sea had undergone an opposite development compared to the rest of Europe.
-Instead of developing feudal structures with government institutions, you could say, Frisia ‘returned’ to the Germanic tribal social structures.
-Around 1100 this defragmentation process was completed in Frisia between the River Lauwers and the River Weser, the area what is today combined province Groningen, region Ostfriesland and Land Wursten.
+Instead of developing feudal structures with government institutions, Frisia ‘returned’ to the Germanic tribal social structures, you could say.
+Around 1100, this defragmentation process was completed in Frisia between the River Lauwers and the River Weser, the area what is today the province of Groningen, the region of Ostfriesland and the region of Land Wursten combined.
 Besides Frisia, also the Saxon region of Dithmarschen underwent the same development.

-Note that the title 'margrave' highlighted that these counts of the mark protected the border of the kingdom.
-"What news from The Mark?" to quote Aragorn in the series Lord of the Rings.
+Note that the title 'margrave' highlighted that these counts of the mark protected the external borders of the kingdom.
+"What news from The Mark?" to quote Aragorn in the movie series Lord of the Rings.
 Baldwin II of Flanders, also known as Baldwin the Bald, was another a margrave who had to protect the borders against a flood of Vikings during the decennia around the year 900.
-Quite a challenge.
+Quite a challenge, but he managed.
 Hence, being a margrave was a bold and cool title (De Maesschalck 2012).

-The result, among other, of having no lord, was that in the High Middle Ages every terp, i.e. artificial settlement mound, every village, every farmer was basically free.
-No obligation to fight for any foreign lord than the Emperor.
-And then only limited to defend the territory of Frisia.
-Nor rested upon Frisians any obligation to pay taxes to counts and bishops alike.
-Having the right of possession too.
-Having the right to uphold their own laws and, moreover, to choose their own redjevas 'judges'.
+The result, among others, of having no feudal lord, was that in the High Middle Ages every terp, i.e. artificial settlement mound, every village, every farmer was basically free.
+There was no obligation to fight for any (over)lord other than the emperor.
+And in the case they were to defend the kingdom, then only limited to defend the territory of Frisia from external threats.
+Nor did Frisians have any obligation to pay taxes to counts, dukes, margraves, and bishops alike.
+Furthermore, the Frisians were granted the right to have property too.
+In the view of Frisians, land property belonged to the individual, not to a count or something similar bossy.
+Lastly, the Frisians also had the right to uphold their own laws and, moreover, to choose their own redjevas 'judges'.

-Concerning those chosen judges, the name used in the sagas of the Charlemagne privileges is potestas frisae.
-This title and office was unknown in the wider region of northwestern Europe, but was similar to the thirteenth-century office of podestà in Italy.
-In the Italian city republics this was a chosen office of justice annex judge, and at the same time that of commander during war.
+Concerning those chosen judges, the name used in the sagas of the Charlemagne Privileges is potestas frisae.
+This title and office was unknown in the wider region of north-western Europe, but was comparable to the thirteenth-century office of podestà in Italy.
+In the Italian city republics this was a chosen office of justice annex judge, and at the same time that of commander during times of war.

-Of course, the feudal and religious powers surrounding Frisia both close and from afar, thought quite the opposite with regard to the so-called Frisian Freedom.
-It were for example the thirteenth-century writers Melis Stoke from province Zeeland, and, especially, Jacob van Maerlant from Flanders (read our post The Frontier known as watery mess: the coast of Flanders), who were openly annoyed by this self-proclaimed Frisian Freedom.
-Needless to say, they fully supported the claims of the counts of Holland on Frisia.
+Of course, the feudal and religious powers surrounding Frisia both close and from afar thought quite the opposite with regard to the so-called self-proclaimed Frisian Freedom.
+It was, for example, the thirteenth-century writers Melis Stoke from the province of Zeeland, and especially Jacob van Maerlant from the region of Flanders (read our blog post A Frontier known as watery mess: the Coast of Flanders) who were openly annoyed by this arrogant freedom.
+Needless to say, they fully supported the (also self-proclaimed) legitimate claims of the counts of Holland to rule over Frisia.

 Let’s start where it all began: the eternal city.
 We take you to one of the old churches in Rome, the Church of the Frisians, also knowns as Friezenkerk, Friesenkirche, and chiesa Frison.
 Only a stone’s throw from the also magnificent Saint Peter’s Basilica.
 From the threshold of the church less than sixty meters to the Saint Peter’s Square.

 Presence of the Frisians in Rome actually does date back to the time of the Magnus sagas.
-The oldest mention is of the Frisian schola in 799, when the schola welcomed back to the city pope Leo III, who had lived in exile in Paderborn in Germany for six months.
-Scholae existed for the Greek and the judaeorum 'Jews' on the east side of the river Tiber within the city walls, and for the Saxons (schola Saxonum), the Franks (schola francorum), the Lombards (schola langobardorum) and the Frisians (schola frisonum) on the west side of the river outside the city walls (De Boer 2011).
-The later scholae were established after these Germanic tribes had been Christianized.
+The oldest mention is of the Frisian schola in 799, when the schola welcomed back to the city Pope Leo III, who had lived in exile in Paderborn in Germany for six months.
+Scholae existed for the Greek and the judaeorum 'Jews' on the east side of the River Tiber within the city walls, and for the Saxons (schola saxonum), the Franks (schola francorum), the Lombards (schola langobardorum) and the Frisians (schola frisonum) on the west side of the river, outside the city walls (De Boer 2011).
+The latter scholae were established after these Germanic tribes had been Christianized.
 The schola frisonum was the latest addition of these four, because initially Frisians stayed at the schola of their neighbours the akin Saxons.
 The schola frisonum is also mentioned in the Liber Pontificalis 'Book of the Popes'.
-Possibly, the schola frisonum was founded in the time Willibrord (ca. 658-739) lived.
+Possibly, the schola frisonum was founded in the period missionary Willibrord (ca. 658-739) lived.

 A schola was a walled place where pilgrims could stay and where they had their own church, hospital and cemetery.
 The exception was the Saxons who used their own language to indicate a schola, namely burg.
 Today, the medieval city district Borgo, also I Borghi, still reminds of this old Saxon name.
 The Frisian schola was built on Janiculum Hill, 500 meters from the River Tiber, and overlooking the Grave of Saint Peter at the Vaticanum.
 The Vaticanum was the name of the level area between Vatican Hill and the River Tiber, and also known as Nero's Plain.